kristinaSumarok/smartHomeManager/README.md

 If you are feeling adventurous, try using Docker.

 ### Local development
-Use instructions in readme in dedicated project directory.
+Use instructions in readme in dedicated project's directory.

 ### Using Docker
 To start all the services of the application use